 - 3rd Company : Captain de Saint-Etienne

 On September 17-18, the 1er BEP was sent to the affected sector to help the 3e REI legionnaires and the rest of the French troops to retreat.
 The battalion was assembled at That Khe, south of Dong Khe.
-The latter would be partially occupied by the 1er BEP on October 2, after heavy clashes with the Viet Minh.
+The latter was partially occupied by the 1er BEP on October 2, after heavy clashes with the Viet Minh.

-From October 4 to 6, 1er BEP men had formed a column and marched to the northwest to meet and reinforce the 3e REI’s retreating column which comprised thousands of elements, including local auxiliaries and their families.
-On October 7, the battalion faced a fierce battle with the Viet Minh and suffered heavy losses; only 130 combat-ready men left.
+From October 4 to 6, 1er BEP men formed a column and marched to the northwest to meet and reinforce the 3e REI’s retreating column which comprised thousands of elements, including local auxiliaries and their families.
+On October 7, the battalion faced a fierce battle with the Viet Minh and suffered heavy losses; only 130 combat-ready men were left.
 However, the two French columns eventually met that day.

 During their subsequent retreat to That Khe along RC4, they were besieged and attacked.
 In the following heavy battles of October 8 and 9, the French lost over 3,000 men.
-Among the French losses of their first major defeat in the Indochina War was the 1er BEP (21 officers, and 466 NCOs and legionnaires), including badly wounded Major Segrétain; he died a week later in the Viet Minh captivity.
+Among the French losses in their first major defeat in the Indochina War was the 1er BEP (21 officers, and 466 NCOs and legionnaires), including badly wounded Major Segrétain; he died a week later in Viet Minh captivity.

 Company Loth